jeffamaxey/soa-exam-pa/docs/03-linear-models.md

 <img src="figures/unnamed-chunk-52-1.png" width="100%" style="display: block; margin: auto;" /><img src="figures/unnamed-chunk-52-2.png" width="100%" style="display: block; margin: auto;" /><img src="figures/unnamed-chunk-52-3.png" width="100%" style="display: block; margin: auto;" /><img src="figures/unnamed-chunk-52-4.png" width="100%" style="display: block; margin: auto;" />

 The first plot is the **Residuals vs. Fitted Values** on the training set.
 If the model has captured the signal effectively, then the residuals should behave randomly and there should be no systematic patterns in the plot.
 But that is not the case here, you can see a clear U-shape in the plot.
 That means there may be non-linear relationships not captured by the linear model.
 To remedy the problem, we may try to add non-linear terms (polynomial terms) or interaction terms to the model equation.

 The **Q-Q Plot** plots the standardized empirical residuals against the theoretical quantiles.
 This plot is intended to check the normality of the standard errors.
 If the points lie on the 45-degree line, the normality assumption should be fine.
 In this plot, the points lie quite closely in the middle part, but not in the two extreme tails.
 The points above the 45-degree line in the right tail suggest a heavy tail or right-skew.

 Overall, the predictive performance of the model is good, however the diagnostic plots suggest some room for improvement.

 ### Regularization

-### TASK 9: Effect of Regularization {-}
+### TASK 9: Effect of Regularization {.unnumbered}

-#### Task Statement {-}
+#### Task Statement {.unnumbered}

 -   Explain whether using `alpha = 0` is appropriate for this case study.
 -   Regardless of your conclusion, use elastic net with `alpha = 0.5` to fit a regularized regression model with the following values of `lambda`: 0, 10, 100, 500, 1000.
 -   State your **observations**.

-#### Notes {-}
+#### Notes {.unnumbered}

 -   Remember `alpha = 0` corresponds to **ridge regression** (no features dropped).
 -   **Goal**: To identify key factors affecting **Balance**.

-To perform regularization, we will use the `glmnet` package.
-The `glmnet` function takes a model matrix (design matrix) as the `x` parameter and a vector of target variable values as the `y` parameter.
-In addition, you must specify the `family` distribution of the target variable, and provide candidates for the `lambda` and `alpha` hyperparameters.
+To perform regularization in R, we will use the `glmnet` package.

+The main function in this package is the `glmnet()` function.
+The syntax of this function is different from the `lm()` function we have been using.
+It does not take a "model formula" as a parameter.
+Instead it takes a model matrix, or design matrix.

+We can setup this matrix by using the `model.matrix()` function, which takes the model formula and data argument, like the `lm()` function.

 ``` r